skybride/EndlessRunner/README.md

-# Endelss Runner, Scripts Only
+# Endelss Runner, Assets directory only